EugeneL11/SpaceBook/back_end/API-documentation/AccountRelated.md

-## Note on using routes/"path"

--   "{email}" indicates that you should fill it with the actual email
--   Ex. for route /register/{email}/{password}/{fullname}, fill it like /register/john@gmail.com/myPassword/John Doe

 ## To Register an Account:

 -   Use path (POST request): /register/{email}/{password}/{fullname}/{username}
--   Will return a json object:
+-   Will return a json object such as the following:

 ```json
 {